rick-r/marriage-figaro-norway/captions.md

 del danar che a me devi,
 ed è tua dote.

     Let's have a double wedding!
+Today!

+    Here, have this cheque